Grand Duchess Maria Pavlovna of Russia (1890–1958): Swedish princess

 When she returned to Stockholm, doctors alleged (falsely as it turned out) that Maria Pavlovna had a serious kidney ailment, and she was sent to Capri to recuperate in the winter 1913–1914.
 She had been there the previous winter as a companion of her ill mother in-law, the Queen of Sweden.
-She later claimed that the Queen's personal physician Axel Munthe made sexual advances on her, so she decided not to return to Capri.
-Instead, she stopped in Berlin where her brother joined her.
+She later claimed that the queen's personal physician Axel Munthe made sexual advances to her, so she decided not to return to Capri.
+Instead, she stopped in Berlin, where her brother joined her.
 They continued for Paris.
 She wanted her father's help to obtain a divorce.
-Decades later she described the horror she had felt toward the Swedish royal family, because of their unlimited support of Munthe, as the main reason she fled them and filed for divorce from Prince Wilhelm.
-At age 22 she felt the future looked hopeless and noted that in her diary:
+Decades later, she described the horror she had felt toward the Swedish royal family because of their unlimited support of Munthe as the main reason she fled them and filed for divorce from Prince Wilhelm.
+At age 22, she felt the future looked hopeless and noted that in her diary:

 "A terrifying thought – year after year with this young geezer and surrounded by that idiotic family!
 My God!"

-Relatives in both Russia and Sweden viewed a divorce as unavoidable and, on 13 March 1914, her marriage was officially dissolved, an action then confirmed by an edict issued by Nicholas II on 15 July 1914.
+Relatives in both Russia and Sweden viewed a divorce as unavoidable, and on 13 March 1914, her marriage officially was dissolved, an action then confirmed by an edict issued by Nicholas II on 15 July 1914.
 Maria left her son behind in Sweden under his father's custody.
-He was raised primarily by his paternal grandmother and saw his mother rarely in the years thereafter.
+He was raised primarily by his paternal grandmother, and he saw his mother rarely in the years thereafter.
 In an interview as an adult, Lennart said his relationship with his mother was distant.

 In Paris, Grand Duchess Maria re-established ties with her father, who had provided her with three half-siblings.
 Maria Pavlovna studied at a painting school, and then traveled to Italy and Greece.
-In the spring 1914, age twenty four, Maria Pavlovna returned to Russia.
+In the spring 1914, age 24, Maria Pavlovna returned to Russia.
 She lived near her younger brother Dmitri, to whom she was intensely attached.
 Troubled by her strong need for him, Dmitri distanced himself somewhat from his sister, hurting her terribly.
-Few months later, World War I began.
+A few months later, World War I began.